-Selva Organic is a new UK based brand which was launched in the beginning of this year.
+Selva Organic is a new UK based brand which was launched at the beginning of this year.
 Their focus is on responsibly sourced superfoods rich in antioxidants, proteins, minerals, fats, vitamins and other essential nutrients.
-They currently offer 14 products which you can buy directly from their website or from Amazon.
+They currently offer 14 products which you can buy directly from their website or from Amazon (when in stock).

 Why are Selva Organic different?

 Selva Organic work directly with South American farmers in order to ensure they source only the highest quality superfoods nature has to offer.
 Their local staff in Peru cultivate Chia, Quinoa and Maca, just to mention some of the products grown there.

 Our aim is to source the highest quality produce directly from the regions these superfoods originate from, at the same time supporting local communities who have cultivated these crops for hundreds of years.
 By commercialising these amazing foods and bringing them to the UK marketplace, we hope to create a mutually beneficial and long term relationship with our growers,” says Joseph Levy, managing director, Selva Organic.

 Not all their products come from South America though.
 In some cases, they source their products from third parties but they are very strict about them.
 They never compromise on quality, regardless of cost and are always looking to source the best products, not necessarily the cheapest.

 We do not source from suppliers who have low standards in regards to ethical operations or whose product has a high risk of contamination, regardless of whether their product or operation meets local or international standards.

 The majority of Selva’s range is certified organic by the Soil Association and all products are packaged in a UK warehouse certified by the same body as well as meeting BRC standards.
 The range is suitable for vegans and each product offers unique health benefits.

 But do I really need to include ‘superfoods’ in my diet?